OCC 610: Evolving Professional Seminar

 OCC 735: Level I Fieldwork A

-The overall purpose of the fieldwork experience is to provide students with exposure to clinical practice through directed observation and active participation in selected aspects of the occupational therapy process.
+The overall purpose of the fieldwork experience is to provide students with exposure to clinical practice through observation and active participation in the evaluation and treatment process.
 The opportunity to work with clients and therapists helps students to examine their reactions to clients, themselves and other personnel while integrating academic learning with clinical practice.
-The focus of the fieldwork experience will be the application of knowledge and skills related to the psychological and social factors that influence engagement in occupation.
+The focus of the current fieldwork experience will be the application of knowledge and skills related to the psychological and social factors that influence engagement in occupation.

 Credits: 1